learningwala/w/m/content/about-me.md

 **Highlights from my learning journey:**

-- **Self-Directed Learning:** I left formal schooling after the 10th grade and embarked on a journey of self-exploration, diving into fields like web development, content writing, marketing, theatre and education / working with children.
-Later, I completed my 12th grade and earned a BA in Sociology as an external student.
-Read --> [19 year old village lad drops out of college, starts an alternative education centre](https://yourstory.com/2015/04/learnlabs-mihir-pathak/amp)
+- **Self-Directed Learning:** I left formal schooling after the 10th grade and explored web development, content writing, marketing, theatre, and education.
+Later, I completed my 12th grade and pursued a BA in Sociology as an external student.
+Read my journey here --> [19 year old village lad drops out of college, starts an alternative education centre](https://yourstory.com/2015/04/learnlabs-mihir-pathak/amp)

-- **Diverse Experience with Children:** I have worked with children across various socioeconomic backgrounds in rural areas and cities such as Bangalore, Mumbai, Kutch, Dharampur (a tribal area in Guj), Ahmedabad, and Vadodara.
+- **Diverse Experience with Children:** I’ve worked with children from various backgrounds in cities and rural areas like Bangalore, Mumbai, Kutch, Dharampur, Ahmadabad, and Vadodara.

-- **Innovative Learning Spaces:** My work spans learning environments with distinct structures and methodologies, including CBSE, GSEB, Ashramshala, democratic schools, and homeschooling groups.
+- **Innovative Learning Spaces:** I’ve worked with different types of schools, such as CBSE, GSEB, Ashramshalas, democratic schools, and homeschooling groups.

-- **NGO Collaborations:** I have contributed to large-scale project implementations by partnering with a variety of NGOs.
+- **NGO Collaborations:** I’ve contributed to large-scale project implementations by partnering with a variety of NGOs.

 - **Educational Partnerships:** I’ve had the privilege of working with educators from prestigious institutions such as MIT Media Lab, IIT Bombay, and the Homi Bhabha Center for Science Education.

 - **Government Educational Initiatives:** I’ve collaborated with governmental educational bodies like GCERT and NCERT, contributing to educational content development and teacher training programs.

-- **Creative Collaborations:** Over the years, I’ve teamed up with artists, programmers, filmmakers, writers, scientists, carpenters, and naturalists to bring interdisciplinary projects to life.
+- **Creative Collaborations:** Over the years, I’ve teamed up with artists, designers, programmers, filmmakers, writers, scientists and naturalists to bring interdisciplinary projects to life.

-- **Time with Children:** On average, I’ve spent 6 hours a day with children for the past 11 years. learning & unlearning with them.
+- **Time with Children:** On average, I’ve spent 6 hours a day with children for the past 11 years. learning and growing together.

-- **Workshops & Camps:** I’ve facilitated over 50 workshops, camps, and sessions for children and teachers on a wide range of topics, including design thinking, nature education, filmmaking, civic problem-solving, creative computing, film appreciation, interdisciplinary projects, and experiential learning. (you can see documention here --> [work](/work))
+- **Workshops & Camps:** I’ve facilitated over 50 workshops, camps, and sessions for children and teachers on a wide range of topics, including design thinking, nature education, film making, civic problem-solving, creative computing, film appreciation, interdisciplinary projects, and experiential learning. (you can see documentation here --> [work](/work))

 - **Continued Learning:** I’ve pursued numerous online and offline courses in areas like child development, geo-inquiry projects, project-based learning, nature and climate education, creative computing, children's literature writing, and screenwriting, from institutions like the National Geographic Society, Green School Bali, Eklavya Foundation, and MIT Media Lab.